gustavoalcivar/blockchain-based_architecture_to_sequence_distributed_database_events_occurrence/README.md

 ENABLE TRIGGER ALL On DATABASE go

+Deshabilitar todos los triggers en la base de datos: use mybank go
+DISABLE TRIGGER ALL ON DATABASE

-Habilitar todos los triggers en el servidor:
+Habilitar todos los triggers en el servidor: use master go
 ENABLE TRIGGER ALL ON SERVER

-Deshabilitar todos los triggers en la base de datos:
-DISABLE TRIGGER ALL ON DATABASE

-Deshabilitar todos los triggers en el servidor:
+Deshabilitar todos los triggers en el servidor: use master go
 DISABLE TRIGGER ALL ON SERVER